Cane toad

 Life cycle

-- Lives at least 5 years in wild, up to 15 years in captivity.
+- Lives at least 5 years in the wild, up to 15 years in captivity.

 - Mates at any time of year depending on available food and permanent water.

-- Lays eggs in long, gelatinous 'strings', with developing tadpoles a row of small black dots.
+- Lays eggs in long gelatinous 'strings', in which developing tadpoles appear as a row of small black dots.

-- Under ideal conditions, toadlets may reach adult size within a year.
+- Under ideal conditions, may grow to adult size within a year.

 Affected animals